You’re so excited!

 - Transplant houseplant(s) into the soil.
 Add more soil as needed.

-- Arrange river rock around the outer edge of potting soil along sides of the container.
+- Arrange river rock around the outer edge of potting soil along the sides of the container.

 - Add a layer of sheet moss or sphagnum moss